btmartin721/SNPio/docs/source/getting_started.rst

 .. code-block:: python

-   from snpio.read_input.genotype_data import GenotypeData from snpio.plotting.plotting import Plotting
+   from snpio import GenotypeData from snpio import Plotting from snpio import NRemover2

 .. note::